andysprague44/impatient-scala/README.md

 * Feel free to comment if you think of better way to do things or my answers are just plain wrong
 * I'd especially appreciate any tips on a functional programming style
+* You can find everything baked into the test classes

 ### Who do I talk to? ###